craigmarshalldesign/testing-godot-1/documents/SonderQuest-Enemies-Framework.md

     *   Control effects (Stun, Root) should be used sparingly to avoid frustrating lock-loops.

 *   **Status Duration Logic:**
-    *   Enemy-applied statuses use the exact same logic as players: **Min/Max Turns** based on strength vs resistance, subject to per-turn **Break Checks**.
+    *   Enemy-applied statuses use the exact same logic as players: **Min/Max Turns** based on StatusPower vs StatusResist, subject to per-turn **Break Checks**.
 No artificial "Boss Immunity" mechanics in v1.

 ---